-What's the Difference Between Champagne and Prosecco?
+What's The Difference Between Champagne And Prosecco?

 Lynne Coyle MW | Wine Director

-What's the Difference Between Champagne and Prosecco?
+What's The Difference Between Champagne And Prosecco?

 Champagne and Prosecco are the two most popular sparkling wines in the world and, although the terms are often used interchangeably, they are very different in their production, taste and style.
 Here, we take a look at some of the key differences between these famous bottles of bubbles.